 - One month in Turkey: Base yourself in Istanbul, and visit the destinations I’ve mentioned (plus others like Bodrum, Sanliurfa or Van) as day or weekend trips.

-Other FAQ About Traveling in Istanbul
+Other FAQ About How Many Days in Istanbul

 Is 4 days enough in Istanbul?

-I spent 4 days in Istanbul during my very first trip to the city; I saw almost no “sights,” although I thoroughly enjoyed myself.
+How long to spend in Istanbul?
+Well, I spent 4 days in Istanbul during my very first trip to the city; I saw almost no “sights,” although I thoroughly enjoyed myself.
 On the other hand, I’ve also had extremely productive two-day swings through Istanbul.
 A trip to Istanbul is as much about your strategy as it is how long you spend there.

 What is the best location to stay in Istanbul?